metno/sedr/README.md

 - [Github actions running tox](https://github.com/metno/edrisobaric/blob/main/.github/workflows/tests.yml)
 - [Gitlab CI](https://github.com/metno/edrisobaric/blob/main/.gitlab-ci.yml)

+Use --help to see all options.

 ## Overview of architecture

 - __init__ includes tests from ogcapi, edrreq and rodeoprofile at startup.
-Tests are categorized as landing, conformance and collection.
+Tests are categorized as landing, conformance and collection tests.
 - Landing and conformance tests are run first, in the preflight phase.
 - Then schemathesis will validate the OpenAPI spec and run lots of automatic tests, including fuzzing of query parameters.
 Collection tests are run during this phase.